Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 1. **Install the Cosmos DB emulator.**
 Follow the [instructions provided by Microsoft](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=windows%2Ccsharp&pivots=api-nosql) to install and start the emulator.
-The Cosmos DB emulator is only available for Windows operating system, Mac and Linux users should follow the instructions below to run Cosmos DB emulator in a Docker container.
+The Cosmos DB emulator is only available for the Windows operating system.
+Mac and Linux users should follow the instructions below to run Cosmos DB emulator in a Docker container.

 2. **Browse to the emulator's quick-start page.**
 After installing the Cosmos DB emulator, browse to the quick-start page in your browser.